 A student doesn’t have to request that the university take any action in order to receive support.
 Options for support include:

-- No Contact Order: The Title IX Coordinator can issue a No Contact Order between students, which prohibits contact between them, but is not disciplinary.
+- No Contact Order: The Title IX Coordinator can issue a No Contact Order between students, which prohibits contact/communication between them, but is not disciplinary.

-- Faculty Notice: A notice to faculty can be issued that states the student is experiencing a stressful situation; the letter is issued from the Office of the Assistant Vice Presidents of Enrollment Management and Student Affairs, not the Title IX Coordinator, and these letters are issued for a variety of reasons (illness, a death in the family, etc.).
+- Faculty Notice: A notice to faculty can be issued that states the student is experiencing a stressful situation; the letter is issued from the Office of the Vice President for Student Affairs, not the Title IX Coordinator, and these letters are issued for a variety of reasons (illness, a death in the family, etc.).

 - Alternate work schedules: If the students work together on campus, the Title IX Coordinator can arrange alternative work schedules.